FAQs

 November 27th, 2020 by Jonathan Bazely

 On the 29th May 2013 legislation came into force that removed certain old and minor conviction information, from the Exceptions Order of the Rehabilitation of Offenders Act.
 In practical terms this means that not all conviction information will be displayed on a Standard or Enhanced DBS Disclosure.
-These rules are described as the DBS Filtering Rules. […]
+Some old or minor convictions will be removed […]

 April 13th, 2019 by Jonathan Bazely